looker-open-source/gcs-storage-intelligence-block/README.md

     <li>Different parameters to determine the row - columns format. </li>
 </ul>

-<p> To successfully integrate GCS Storage Insights data into BigQuery, please refer to the detailed instructions provided in the Storage Insights User Guide.</p>
+<p> To successfully integrate GCS Storage Insights data into BigQuery, please refer to the detailed instructions provided in the <a href="https://cloud.google.com/storage/docs/storage-intelligence/configure-and-manage-storage-intelligence" target="_blank">Configure and manage Storage Intelligence</a> guide.</p>

 </div>